-Impact 4.2-1: Impacts to Historical Resource, La Bahia, Due to Demolition.
-The project will result in demolition of most of the existing La Bahia structures, which is considered an historical resource under CEQA due to its local listing and eligibility for listing in the California and National registers.
+Impact 4.2-1: Impacts to an Historical Resource, La Bahia, Due to Demolition.
+The project will result in demolition of most of the existing structures making up the La Bahia Apartment complex, structures, which is considered an historical resource under CEQA due to its local listing and eligibility for listing in the California and National registers.
 Demolition will result in a substantial adverse change in the significance of an historical resource.